cassinyio/SwarmSpawner/README.md

 __Is better to avoid running the service using `command` for this [issue](https://github.com/cassinyio/SwarmSpawner/issues/6)__

 ##### Bind a Host dir
-With mounts your are going to mount a local directory of the host inside the container.
+With `'type':'bind'` you mount a local directory of the host inside the container.

 <u>Remember that source should exist in the node where you are creating the service.</u>